-Parameters Value Description

-Authentication method ADSGroup Method with which incoming queries can be authenticated.

-Permitted values: ADGroup
+Parameters Value Description Authentication method ADGroup Method with which incoming queries can be authenticated.
+Permitted values: ADGroup Authentication Ntlm Authentication type to use. type Permitted values: Negotiate , Ntlm , IntegratedWindowsAuthentication Bind address + IP address of the network card to use. +: Use all network cards.
 Permitted AD group Distinguished name or object SID of the Active Directory group whose members are permitted to use a remote connection.
 This parameter is only required for the ADGroup authentication method.
 Port 2880 Port for reaching the server.